Astronaut and artist Alan Bean dies at 86

 Of the four men, only Aldrin is still alive, now aged 88.

-In all, 24 people have flown to the Moon and 12 have set foot on it, according to Nasa.
+In all, 24 people have flown to the Moon and 12 have set foot on it.

 Alan Bean is survived by his wife Leslie, a sister and two children from a previous marriage.